lorenziha/RNAseq_pipeline_farhat/README.md

   *READS*          : Path to the directory containing sequencing reads.

-2- Run the pipeline on the Lucus grid like:
+2- Run the pipeline on Locus grid like:

    qsub ./RNAseq_counts.v3.sh